bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 ```

 The benefit of creating classes like this instead of just instantiating the `Equippable` class is we have the flexibility
-to add functionality to these subclasses if we wanted to later.
+to add functionality to these subclasses if we want to later.

 Next we'll make some changes to the `Item` class in `entity.ts`.
 First, add some new imports at the top of the file: